dlk3/udm-hacks/ntopng-udm-fedora/README.md

 You will need to do this start command each time the UDM is rebooted or upgraded.
 (The ntopng-udm container and its data will survive a UDM firmward update.)
 To perform this task automatically at boot time take a look at John D's [on-boot-script project](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) on GitHub for a tool that can help you do that.

+## Accessing ntopng

+Point your browser to https://YOUR.UDM.IP.ADDRESS:3001, for example: https://192.168.1.1:3001

+In this container ntopng is configured with a self-signed SSL certificate for HTTPS security.
+Your browser will ask you to accept this certificate the first time you access ntopng.

+The ntopng documentation can be found [here](https://www.ntop.org/guides/ntopng/).
+Note that this container runs the Community Edition of ntopng.

 ## Upgrading the container

 Use these commands to upgrade the ntopng-udm to the latest release: